OctopusDeploy/blog/blog/2024-06/feature-branch-environments-with-k8s-and-octopus/index.md

 ![The beginning of the GitHub action showing the triggers and environment variables](build_gh_action_start.png)

 This build calculates the version number.
-I’m using [GitTool’s GitVersion action](https://github.com/GitTools/GitVersion) to handle that work.
+I'm using [GitTool's GitVersion action](https://github.com/GitTools/GitVersion) to handle that work.
 That action creates several output variables you can use in later steps.
 I primarily use the `env.GitVersion\_SemVer` output variable.

 The next step shows the first use of that output variable.
 I like to tag the version number on the main branch using the [update tag GitHub action](https://github.com/marketplace/actions/update-tag).
 That particular step only runs because of the `if` condition.